JohnSV18/cars-token/README.md

-# Crytpo Cars 🚗
+# Crypto Cars 🚗
 ![car image](https://wallpaperaccess.com/full/4972888.jpg)

 ### Description:
-Crytpo Cars is an ERC-721 Token.
-To get a car, enter your wallet address and receive an unique random crytpo car.
+Crypto Cars is an ERC-721 Token.
+To get a car, enter your wallet address and receive an unique random crypto car.

 ### Prerequisites